 However, the fact of the matter is that wearing sunglasses outside the realms of summer is as much a style power move as it is a functional one.

 With the weather forcing us into heavier silhouettes, bracketed by thick knits and woolen coats, the right pair of shades is key to tying together any cold-weather outfit.
-Plus, the sun still hits the earth in winter, so protecting your eyes this time of year is just as important.
+Plus, as the winter sun is lower it spends more time at eye level, meaning that the UV damage can be worse than in the summer.
+Protecting your eyes this time of year is just as important.

 Scroll down below to shop our list of the best winter sunglasses for men.

 Made as a limited, numbered run of 1899 pairs to commemorate the year that FC Barcelona was founded, Etnia's 1899 sunglasses are a serious power move.
 The Barcelona crest is subtly inlaid in tonal black while 24-carat gold embossing ads impact to the chunky frames.

 Along with conquering all things mohair, Marni is carving out a lane for itself in eyewear with its oversized silhouettes.
 The tortoiseshell frame and gold-tone branding works together flawlessly.

 Kiko Kostadinov Rune Sunglasses

 It might be much to say these sunglasses could be considered a work of art but the overall aesthetics are simply gorgeous.
 Kiko Kostadinov proves once again that its color blocking is on another level.

 Oakley's chokehold on the world of sunglasses extends to every side.
 The brand is the gold standard in sports eyewear as well as becoming a high-fashion staple in recent years.